Today’s customer journey is complex, messy, and anything but linear.

 At the bottom, funnels maximize the value of existing customers.

-They don’t stop after purchase.
+They don’t stop at purchase — what’s known as ecommerce CRO (conversion rate optimization).
 They’re continuous.
 And they’re cyclical.
 Increasing lifetime value (LTV) after the first purchase stretches marketing dollars beyond your customer acquisition cost (CAC).

 Post-purchase strategies coupled with retention and word-of-mouth (WoM) unlock your marketing efficiency ratio (MER): Total sales ÷ total ad spend.